margold/networking-workshop/presentation.md

 ???

+=> FIXME I/O refers to: stdout/stdin/stderr, filesystem I/O (these are the things I've been asked and couldn't answer)

 Explanation:
 - Things we half-understand on stackoverflow <= FIXME
 - "I promise you that you'll know what all of this is in one hour"